 Vaping products produce an aerosol by heating an e-liquid that usually contains flavourings, nicotine, and chemicals such as vegetable glycerine and propylene glycol.
 As stated by Health Canada, these chemicals “are considered safe for use in products such as cosmetics and sweeteners.
 However, the long-term safety of inhaling the substances in vaping products is unknown and continues to be assessed.”
 The aerosol is inhaled by users through a mouthpiece and is then absorbed into the bloodstream.

-This aerosol can contain substances that are potentially harmful to users and bystanders, including:
+The e-liquid and aerosol can contain other substances that are potentially harmful to users and bystanders, including:

 - Ultrafine particles that can be inhaled deep into the lungs